Inverse Variation

 A relationship where y = \frac{k}{x}: as one quantity doubles, the other halves—their product stays constant.

-Why is Inverse Variation important?
+What is the Inverse Variation formula?

 How Inverse Variation Connects to Other Ideas